NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 The common declaration format is the format followed by all Mobius2 model, module, library and data files.

-Although this specification is important to have for reference, it can be easier to work through some examples rather than reading this documentation, and instead refer back to this for checking details.
+Although this specification is important to have for reference, it can be easier to work through some examples and follow the [guide](guide.html) rather than reading this documentation.

 Each Mobius2 file is a sequence of *declarations* that can again contain nested declarations in various ways.